nodejs/node/doc/api/fs.md

 symbolic link, then the link is not dereferenced: instead, the timestamps of the symbolic link itself are changed.

-Upon success, the `Promise` is resolved without arguments.
+Upon success, the `Promise` is fulfilled without arguments.

 ### `fsPromises.link(existingPath, newPath)`
 <!-- YAML